Wait2Late/FGGameplayMath/README.md

 Most of the maps need to be played and moved manually for colliders/intersectors to make any effects.
+Everything is done in C++ and have not used any of the lecture files.
+Except for deriving from ADemonstrator class to my own.